rhai-code/instructlab-granite-images/instructlab-cpu.md

-# Instructlab with CUDA support
+# Instructlab

+This image contains the InstructLab CLI version 0.19.2.
+For usage examples, see below.

 ## Pre-requisites